-Similarly within the Arctic region there are, so far, no studies demonstrating the interaction and impact beyond the organismss level.

 The synthesis below is organized following the different kinds of direct interaction that plastic debris and microplastics have with organisms in the Arctic, i.e., ingestion, entanglement and rafting.
 In addition, it also considers the implications of the interactions in terms of constituting additional pathways for input and/or redistribution and providing for one last reservoir or matrix in which plastic litter accumulates in the Arctic marine environment besides those covered under “Pathways and Distribution”.
+A schematic synthesis of the different modes of interaction with biota is provided in figure III.5.